-Hosting a clinic can be very rewarding.
-As the organizer, you are in charge of organizing a clinic from start to finish - with our help, of course!.
+Hosting a clinic is a rewarding experience.
 You'll be bringing like minded people together to learn, have fun and engage with their horses in a positive, progressive atmosphere.
 Depending on the clinic you choose to host, we have between 5 and 10 people allowing for a great deal of individual attention.
 In fact, our Progressive Horsemanship clinics are 100% 1 on 1.

 Here is a quick guide on how to easily host a clinic.
 If you have more questions, please contact us and we'll help you out.